 WICED Wi-Fi + Bluetooth combos integrate IEEE 802.11a/b/g/n/ac WLAN and Bluetooth into a single-chip solution to enable small-form-factor IoT designs.
 Many of the Wi-Fi + Bluetooth combos are supported by WICED Wi-Fi and ModusToolboxTM software development kits that provide code examples, tools and development support.

 Infineon’s Bluetooth portfolio consists of purely Bluetooth Low Energy-only and dual-mode Bluetooth solutions that support Bluetooth Classic (i.e., Basic Rate (BR) and Enhanced Data Rate (EDR)), as well as Bluetooth LE.
 The Bluetooth SDK contains everything you need to build dual-mode applications (BR + EDR + Bluetooth LE).
 The Bluetooth SDK, along with the ModusToolboxTM IDE, and Bluetooth configurator tools all combine to form a powerful but easy to use toolset that will help you create amazing, Bluetooth-enabled IoT solutions.

-A hardware-embedded IoT security architecture is crucial for arming smart buildings against cyberattacks.
-Infineon is addressing this challenge with its wide range of tried-and-tested, hardware-based solutions, aiming a strong protection of data and devices in smart homes and smart buildings:
+A hardware-embedded IoT security architecture is crucial for arming smart homes and smart buildings against cyberattacks.
+Infineon is addressing this challenge with its wide range of tried-and-tested, and certified hardware-based solutions, aiming a strong protection of data and devices in smart homes and smart buildings:

 Finally, SECORA™ Blockchain is a fast, easy-to-use Java Card™ solution supporting best-in-class security for blockchain system implementation.
 It makes the application more secure and easier to designing for the customer’s block chain system easier.